scrapinghub/web-poet/docs/intro/from-ground-up.rst

    (a common case is ``to_item``).

-For example, ``web-poet`` + Scrapy integration package (scrapy-poet_) may inspect a WebPage subclass you defined, figure out it needs :class:`~.HttpResponse` and nothing else, fetch scrapy's ``TextResponse``, create :class:`~.HttpResponse` instance from it, create your Page Object instance, and pass it to a spider callback.
+For example, ``web-poet`` + Scrapy integration package (scrapy-poet_) inspects a WebPage subclass you defined, figures out it needs :class:`~.HttpResponse` and nothing else, fetches Scrapy's ``TextResponse``, creates an :class:`~.HttpResponse` instance from it, creates your Page Object instance, and passes it to a spider callback.

 Finally, the Developer's role is to: